Information about the declaration

 The name and VAT number of the data provider are automatically copied to the form after logging on to the programme.

-The 5-character reporting unit codes (INT codes), which are given to data providers upon application are selected separately in connection with selecting period, for example FI02345678INT01.
+The 5-character reporting unit codes (INT codes), which are given to data providers upon application are selected separately in connection with selecting the period, for example FI02345678INT01.

 Deliveries of goods to consignment stocks, merchandise inventories and similar warehouses are declared according to the month of delivery.

-Concerning invoicing in several instalments:
+Invoicing in several instalments: